 One slightly more niche situation for any vintage car collectors out there.
 Older cars may not (most likely) be made to the same specifications as more modern models, and will definitely not have the same kind of clear coat protection that cars these days have.
 A pressure washer has the potential to cause more damage to older vehicles so if you want to keep your vintage cars pretty, steer clear of the pressure washers.

-Now that I’ve covered the pressure washer no-gos, we can look at how you can clean your car effectively using one.
+Now that I’ve covered the pressure washer no-gos, you can look at how you can clean your car effectively using one.

 What psi is safe to use for cleaning?